Peer Mentoring Programs

 - Breakfast, lunches, and dinners with smaller Peer Mentor groups.

-Questions about our Peer Mentoring programs?
-Please contact Robert Ford, Associate Director of Academic Counseling and Student Engagement, or call Student Services at 212-854-2395.
+If you have any questions about the First-Year Peer Mentor program, please contact Robert Ford, Associate Director of Academic Counseling and Student Engagement, or call Student Services at 212-854-2395.

 The Transfer and Visiting Student Organization (TVSO) runs a mentoring program for all Transfer and Visiting students.
 Contact TVSO to learn more.